-As can be seen on Figure 3.10-1, the approximately 17-acre Arena Site is primarily vacant with limited existing commercial and hotel uses and associated surface parking, unoccupied manufacturing uses, and a City well site.
-Within the Arena Site, at the southeast corner of West Century Boulevard and South Prairie Avenue, is an occupied Church's Chicken fast-food restaurant located at 10004 South Prairie Avenue and an associated surface parking lot.
-Immediately to the east is an occupied two-story, 38-room motel (Rodeway Inn & Suites located at 3940 West Century Boulevard) and associated surface parking lots provided in the front and rear of the motel.
+As can be seen on Figure 3.10-1, the approximately 17-acre Arena Site is primarily vacant with limited existing commercial and hotel uses and associated surface parking, and unoccupied manufacturing uses, and a City well site.
+Within the Arena Site, at the southeast corner of West Century Boulevard and South Prairie Avenue, is an occupied fast food restaurant (Church's Chicken Restaurant located at 3950 West Century Boulevard) and an associated surface parking lot.
+Immediately to the east is an occupied two-story, 38-room motel (Rodeway Inn & Suites located 3940 West Century Boulevard) and associated surface parking lots provided in the front and rear of the motel.
 Directly east of the Rodeway Inn & Suites fronting West Century Boulevard, is a vacant parcel surrounded by chain link fencing.
 The northeastern portion of the Arena Site is a narrow vacant parcel surrounded by chain link fencing and green screening.
 Located on this vacant parcel is an access road into the Arena Site that had previously been used to support the storage and staging of construction materials associated with a since completed street improvement project.